tritemio/pybroom/docs/index.rst

     pip install .

-Dependencies are only pandas and lmfit (0.9.5+).
+Dependencies are only pandas and lmfit (0.9.5+, which requires scipy).
 However, matplotlib and seaborn are strongly recommended (and necessary to run the example notebooks).

 .. toctree::